 How communication accessible are you?
 Checkout our quiz to find out how accessible your business or organisation is for people with communication difficulties.

 Do you need a communication aid?

 Do you have a communication difficulty?

-Try our introduction cards to create communication access when out and about.
+Try our Communication Access Cards to create communication access when out and about.
 For more information about the Communication Access Symbol or to organise an assessment of your business or organisation, contact your Regional Communication Service.